-This vinegar is known to have alkalizing properties that are useful in alleviating knee pains.
-Drinking 1-2 glasses of warm water mixed with apple cider vinegar can remove the toxins around the knee region, thus bringing relief.
+Apple cider vinegar is known to have alkaline properties that are useful in alleviating knee pains.
+Drinking 1-2 glasses of warm water mixed with half or one teaspoon of apple cider vinegar can remove the toxins around the knee region, thus bringing relief.
 It can also improve the flexibility of the knee movements by restoring the lubricants around the knee.

 5. Cayenne Pepper

 This natural herb contains Capsaicin, which is a natural reliever of pain.
-The natural pain-relieving properties of Capsaicin provide a warm sensation to the affected knee, thus reducing the sensation of pain.
+The natural pain-relieving properties of Capsaicin provide a warm sensation to the affected knee when applied externally, thus reducing the pain.